mim-Armand/Physics_Stuff/README.md

 - **Newotonian Formalism**: Finds out and formulates, all the forces, how, when and where a transformation happens. become very complicated for complex motions.
 - **Lagrangian Formalism**: In short: The path that took the least action was taken! does not matter how, and when and where. generalizing and simplifying equasion.
 - **Hamiltonian Formalism**: a formulation of classical mechanics and is founded on the stationary action principle. (shrodinger equasion is Hamiltonian)
+- **Beer–Lambert law**: in optics, the empirical relationship of the absorption of light to the properties of the material through which the light is traveling.
+- **Bragg's law**: the angles for coherent and incoherent scattering from a crystal lattice.
+- **Brewster's law**: an angle of incidence at which light with a particular polarization is perfectly transmitted through a transparent dielectric surface, with no reflection.
+Named after Scottish physicist David Brewster.
+-